Drussyla Costa: Beach Volleyball

 Drussyla began representing Brazil in the South American Circuit at the Bolivian Open of the 2012 Continental Cup.
 Brazil's team took gold, however none of the pairings qualified due to the Olympic Qualification quota for the country already being filled.

-Drussyla participated in the 2012 Youth and Yonior Beach Volleyball World Championships, she partnered with Eduarda Santos in the Youth tournament finishing in sixth place, and partnered with Eduarda Santos in the Junior championship, earning the Silver Medal.
+Drussyla participated in the 2012 Youth and Junior Beach Volleyball World Championships, she partnered with Eduarda Santos in the Youth tournament finishing in sixth place, and also partnered with Santos in the Junior championship, earning the Silver Medal.